JavaScript Array

 let numbers = [1, 2, 3, 4, 5];

-In this example, we removed one element at index 2 using the splice() method.
+In this example, we removed the element at index 2 (the third element) using the splice() method.

 Array Methods

-In JavaScript, there are various methods available that make it easier to perform useful operations with arrays.
+JavaScript has various array methods to perform useful operations.
 Some commonly used array methods in JavaScript are:

 Method Description